lotanbar/image-stitcher/README.md

-# Image Stitcher & File Numberer for Dolphin
+# Image Stitcher for Dolphin

-Lightweight tools for stitching and numbering PNG/TIF images from the Dolphin file manager context menu on Fedora Linux.
+Lightweight tool for stitching PNG/TIF images from the Dolphin file manager context menu on Fedora Linux.

 ## Features